James “Jim” Kimball, age 71, of Miles City, Montana, passed away on January 3, 2026.

 Jim loved his family, the land, and the simple, honest work of a life well lived.
 He will be deeply missed.

 A funeral service will be held on Friday, January 16, 2026 at 2:00 p.m. at Stevenson & Son’s Funeral Home in Miles City, MT.
 Visitation will be held prior to the funeral from 1:00 p.m. to 2:00 p.m.
 Interment will follow at the Custer County Cemetery in Miles City.
-Should friends desire memorial can be made to the Miles City food bank; St. Vincent de Paul Store or to Stevenson & Son’s Funeral home to help the family with a headstone.
+Should friends desire memorial can be made to the Miles City Soup Kitchen; St. Vincent de Paul Store or to Stevenson & Son’s Funeral home to help the family with a headstone.

 Service Schedule